interlay/interlay.github.io/docs/kintsugi/guides.md

 ## Token Vesting

 ### Vesting Schedule: Per Block

 KINT received via the crowdloan airdrop are subject to vesting.
-KINT tokens vest **per block**.
+Vesting stared on 13 October (when Kintsugi won a parachain) and happens **per block**.

 Your vested tokens are shown as "locked" or "frozen" (depending on the wallet/platform).

+### How many tokens should I have unlocked?

+You can calculate based on this formula:

+`my_tokens x 0.3 + (tokens x 0.7 x days_since_13oct2021 / 336)`

+where `my_tokens` is the total amount of KINT you received in the airdrop and `days_since_13oct2021` is the number of days that passed since 13 October 2021 when vesting started.

 ### Claim via Polkadot.js Developers Tab
 To receive your unlocked tokens, you need to make a transaction on the Kintsugi parachain.